At a Navajo event, Trump makes 'Pocahontas' crack

 Trump did not name Warren.

-The comment, met with silence from event attendees, revives an insult the President has long thrust upon Warren but restated a high-profile meeting with the Native American war heroes.
+The comment, met with silence from event attendees, revives an insult the President has long thrust upon Warren but restated during a high-profile meeting with the Native American war heroes.

 "It is deeply unfortunate that the President of the United States cannot even make it through a ceremony honoring these heroes without having to throw out a racial slur.
 Donald Trump does this over and over thinking somehow he is going to shut me up with it.
 It hasn't worked out in the past, it isn't going to work out in the future," Warren told MSNBC shortly after Trump's remark.